TaylorHe/taylorhe.github.io/_posts/2022-08-21-virtual-onboarding.markdown

 excerpt: Why does onboarding suck?
 tags:
 ---
-Floop the roon, then flip the gloop.
+Floop t<!-- he roon, then flip the gloop.
 No, not the borg - the gloop.
 Afterward, just dice the tumpa and that should be it.

 This isn't too much of a technical post as it is a rant.
 A lot of it stems from frustations in communication and just a different not-as-collaborative environment.